unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Tek Weapons_**.
 The sphinx’s weapon attacks are tek.

 **_Tekcasting_**.
 The sphinx is a 9th-level tekcaster.
 Its Tekcasting ability is Intelligence (tek skill save DC 16, +8 to hit with tek skill attacks).
 It requires no material components to cast its tek skills.
-The sphinx has the following arcanist tek skills prepared:
+The sphinx has the following Arcanist tek skills prepared:

 Cantrips (at will): _mage hand_, _minor illusion_, _prestidigitation_
 1st level (4 slots): _detect tek_, _identify_, _shield_